-There are 10 questions in this QTS test.
+There are 10 questions in this section of the QTS literacy test.
 You are presented with a set of sentences with one word missing.
-You hear this word through your headphones and your task is to successfully type the word into the space provided.
+You will hear this word through your headphones, and your task is to successfully type the word into the space provided.
 The words are generally common in nature but typically have at least three syllables.
-There is no particular time limit to this section as you have 45 minutes to complete the entire test.
-However, as there are three other sections in the QTS literacy test you have to ensure that you don’t run out of time.
-It is therefore important that you are ready to type your answer in quickly.

-In this section of the test you are presented with a passage of text that has 15 different punctuation errors.
-These errors range from simple capital letters and full stops to more complicated punctuation marks such as hyphens and commas.
-You have to read through the text, find the errors and point them out.
-The difficulty in this test is that what you may feel is convention, isn’t necessarily so.
-You have to be sure that when you select an error it actually is one.
-This means that you will have to understand the text and comprehend it in order to complete the task properly.
+In this section of the test, you are presented with a passage containing 15 different punctuation errors.
+These errors range from simple capital letters and full stops to more complicated punctuation marks, such as hyphens and commas.
+You have to read through the text, find the errors, and point them out.
+The difficulty in this test is that what you may feel is convention isn’t necessarily so.
+You have to be sure that when you select an error, it actually is one.
+This means you must fully comprehend the text to complete the task properly.

-This section of the QTS test comprises of a number of different texts.
-They are focused on school based subjects such as open evenings, school trips, and the like.
-In the text there are typically between three and five sentences missing from the text.
-For each missing sentence you have a number of different options to select from.
-It is your task to select the one that is grammatically correct.
-These sentences are often based on lists where it is easy to muddle yourself into thinking that one option is correct when in reality it isn’t.
+This section of the QTS test is comprised of a number of different texts.
+They are focused on school-based subjects such as open evenings, school trips, and the like.
+There are typically between three and five sentences missing from each text.
+For each missing sentence, there are a number of different options to select from.
+It is your task to choose the option that is grammatically correct.
+These sentences are often based on lists, so it is easy to muddle yourself into thinking that one option is correct when, in reality, it isn’t.

 Choose the best option for the end of the sentence below:

-This is a fairly standard comprehension exercise where you have to read through a text and answer questions based on it.
-The difficulty here is that there are a lot of words to read through.
-Whereas many verbal comprehension tests are based on texts that are no longer than 250 words, the QTS comprehension test often has more than 600.
-This makes it significantly different and therefore imperative to practice in advance.
+This is a fairly standard comprehension exercise in which you have to read through a text and answer questions.
+Whereas many verbal comprehension tests are based on texts no longer than 250 words, the QTS comprehension test consists of texts often longer than 600 words.
+This makes the QTS test significantly more difficult, and thus it is imperative to prepare in advance.
 Some of the skills you need to demonstrate in this test include:

-There are several ways you may be asked to respond to questions, including sequencing information, choosing the main points from a list, matching text to summaries, and more.
-Most questions are multiple choice, and you have to pick the correct response.
+There are several ways you may be asked to respond to questions, including sequencing information, choosing the main points from a list, and matching text to summaries.
+However, most questions are multiple-choice and you must pick the correct response.